Class

 Define JavaScript class setter (opens in a new tab) using #[napi(setter)].
 The Rust fn must be a struct method, not an associated function.

-// A complex struct which cannot be exposed to JavaScript directly.
+// A complex struct that cannot be exposed to JavaScript directly.

 pub struct QueryEngine {}